 You may withdraw your Offer at any time up until a determination is made on your application.

 Once an Offer takes effect, neither party may reopen the matter except for:

 For more detailed information regarding the laws, regulation and administrative procedures, please refer to the following references: Massachusetts General Laws, Chapter 62C, §37A; and Administrative Procedure number 634.

-Please read the Guide to Offers in Settlement carefully and follow the instructions.
+Please read A Guide to Offers in Settlement carefully and follow the instructions.